mategol/PySilon-malware/README.md

 > 2. Setup required values in source code<br />
 > 3. Compile malware to Windows executable<br />
 ### Prepare Discord server and Discord BOT
 > First of all, you need Discord server as environment for remote controlling PySilon.
-In order to do that, create new one.
+In order to do that, create new one:

 <img src="https://user-images.githubusercontent.com/44233157/203310675-fc589377-63f7-43f0-b69e-ec7bfaa75b5d.jpg" />

-> Then create 4 text-channels and 1 voice-channel for different use:<br />
+> Then, create 4 text-channels and 1 voice-channel for different use:<br />
 > • main -> for main KeyLogger output and general commands<br />
 > • spam-gaming -> for filtered KeyLogger output while target is (for example) playing game<br />
 > • recordings -> for storing microphone recordings<br />